 While dough is still at room temperature, roll it out on a floured surface using a little dough at a time, about 1/6″ thick.
 Cut into 3” circles, adding a heaping teaspoon of preserves to the center of each.
 Fold the sides upward to create a triangular window of fruit in the center.
 Seal outer corners well by squeezing firmly.
 Also squeeze inner corners very well (window edges), as they tend to want to fold open when baked.
 Freeze the filled cookies for 20-30 minutes, or refrigerate for an hour or so.
 Meanwhile, preheat oven to 350 F and line baking sheets with parchment paper.

 With dough that’s just barely sweet, these cookies are a great vessel for their decadent centers.
 Of course, the real sweetness of Purim can be celebrated with a simple, brief pause of reflection — a moment of gratitude for the acts of courage we have witnessed; a moment in awe of the brave people we have known.
 Cookies and a crown are optional, but highly encouraged.

 *Maybe next time… The cookie dough is rather plain, so feel free to try adding extra citrus zest, some vanilla bean, or a few drops of almond extract to the dough while mixing.
 You can also add another few tablespoons of sugar if you prefer a sweeter dough.
 For a prettier outcome, lightly brush dough with egg white wash just before baking (whisk an egg white well with a teaspoon of water, avoiding pooling).
 Traditional fillings are apricot, prune, and poppy seed — but by all means, use any filling you like!
 Pre-made jams, preserves, or pastry fillings are convenient, with thicker varieties yielding the best results.
-You can also make your own filling by cooking dried fruit and even chopped nuts with tiny bit of water, then pureeing it.
+You can also make your own filling by cooking dried fruit and even chopped nuts with tiny bit of water or juice, then pureeing it.